 A trademark is a sign that differentiates the goods and services of one trader from those of others.
 Typically a A trademark is a sign that differentiates the goods and services of one trader from those of others.
 Typically a trademark can be words, indications, designs, letters, characters, numerals, figurative elements, colors, etc. A sign must be capable of being represented graphically for it to be registered as a trademark.

 Registering your trademark means that you have the exclusive right to use the trademark about the goods and services for which the mark is registered.
-If other traders use it in Hong Kong, China about the same or similar goods or services without your consent, they may be liable for infringement of your trademark and you may take legal action.
+If other traders use it in Hong Kong, either for identical or similar goods/services without your consent, then they may be liable for infringement of your trademark and you may take legal action against them.

 Choosing a trademark

 Some trademarks cannot be registered, or are more difficult to register, such as: